Likelihood ratio tests under model misspecification in high dimensions: Introduction

-Over the last decades, the availability of high-dimensional data sets across diverse disciplines such as as bio statistics, wireless communications and finance has transformed statistical practice (see, e.g., \cite{Fan2006, Johnstone2006} and references therein).
-Traditional multivariate analysis, as outlined in the text books of \cite{anderson2003} or \cite{muirhead1982}, is developed under the paradigm that the dimension is negligible compared to the sample size and breaks down seriously if this assumption is violated.
-Such problems have spurred the development of new analysis tools, that work for dimensions of the same order as and even larger than the sample size.
-The literature on these topics is so large, that we can only cite a few illustrative examples, related to the present work: The works of \cite{yamadaetal2017} and \cite{bodnar2019} address the question whether a large covariance matrix admits a block-diagonal structure.
-Tests for independence in various setting are discussed in \cite{han2017distribution} and \cite{loubaton2020large}. \cite{hu2017testing} concentrate on tests for the equality of high-dimensional mean vectors, while \cite{he2021asymptotically} take a broader perspective on high-dimensional testing by investigating a class of $U$-statistics. \\ Turning closer to the scope of this work, the likelihood ratio method has received much attention in the literature on high-dimensional statistical inference since the past decade.
-The starting point for the investigating of various classical testing problems transferred to a high-dimensional setting can be seen in the work of \cite{jiang_yang_2013} establishing CLTs for the corresponding log-likelihood ratio tests, including the two main testing problems investigated in this work. \cite{jiang2015} tried to relax the assumptions on the parameters, while other authors extended these results in various directions.
+Turning closer to the scope of this work, the likelihood ratio method has received much attention in the literature on high-dimensional statistical inference since the past decade.
+The starting point for the investigating of various classical testing problems transferred to a high-dimensional setting can be seen in the work of \cite{jiang_yang_2013} establishing CLTs for the corresponding log-likelihood ratio tests, including the two main testing problems investigated in this work.
+The authors of \cite{jiang2015} tried to relax the assumptions on the parameters, while other authors extended these results in various directions.
 For example, \cite{jiang2017moderate} proved a moderate deviation principle for these likelihood ratio tests.
 More recent generalizations include the works of \cite{qi_et_al_2019, dette2020, guo2021}.
-All of these works rely on normally distributed data and the asymptotic behavior of these test statistics under model misspecification has received little attention in the literature on high-dimensional statistics so far.
+All of these works rely on normally distributed data, and the asymptotic behavior of these test statistics under model misspecification has received little attention in the literature on high-dimensional statistics so far.
 A few works investigating likelihood ratio tests in different settings under model uncertainty include \cite{luo2012proportional, lemonte2013gradient, lemonte2016gradient, strug2018evidential, ishii2021statistical}.
 We add to this line of literature by dropping the restrictive distributional assumption of normality.
 In particular, we find that the CLTs for the log-likelihood of two specific testing problems remain still valid when only assuming moments of order $(4+\delta)$ for some $\delta>0$.
-Besides the theoretical importance of our findings, these results ensure more robust statistical guarantees for practitioners as the validity of the normal assumption is not a priori clear for high-dimensional data sets. \\ Interestingly, our results reveal that the limiting distribution of the log-likelihood under the null hypothesis does not depend on specific characteristics of the underlying data generating distribution such as the fourth moment.
-This observation is illustrated in Figure \ref{fig_intro} where we consider the problem of testing whether the covariance matrix of a $p$-dimensional random vector admits a block-diagonal structure with $q$ blocks.
-Here, we display three histograms for the corresponding log-likelihood ratio test under the null hypothesis based on three different distributions for the samples.
-The components of all vectors are independent identically distributed with respect to a standard normal distribution (left column), standardized t-distribution (middle column) and centered exponential distribution (right column), respectively.
-Thus, the null hypothesis of a block-diagonal covariance matrix is obviously satisfied (in this case, the covariance matrix equals the identity matrix).
-We observe that the histograms look very similar.
-This testing problem will be examined in detail in Section \ref{sec_test_uncor} of this work.
+Besides the theoretical importance of our findings, these results ensure more robust statistical guarantees for practitioners, as the validity of the normal assumption is not a priori clear for high-dimensional data sets.